 Alopecia is the loss of hair, caused by different reasons like fungal infection, family history, prolong illness or autoimmune disease.There may be damage to the hair shaft or follicle.It can be a small bare patch or a more diffuse pattern.

-When it is due to an autoimmune disorder, the body attacks its own hair follicles, it suppress and stop the growth of hair.T cell lymphocytes cluster around affected follicles, causing inflammation and subsequent hair loss.
+When it is due to an autoimmune disorder, the body attacks its own hair follicles, it suppresses and stops the growth of hair.T cell lymphocytes cluster around affected follicles, causing inflammation and subsequent hair loss.

-There are three stages in hair follicle growth in mammals – anagen, catagen and telogen.
-Anagen is the period of active growth.This is followed by a period of apoptosis or regression.Finally there is telogen or a period of rest before the next phase of anagen begins.In this phase generally the hair fiber is shed.
+There are three stages in hair follicle growth in mammals – anagen, catagen, and telogen.
+Anagen is the period of active growth.This is followed by a period of apoptosis or regression.Finally, there is telogen or a period of rest before the next phase of anagen begins.In this phase generally, the hair fibre is shed.

 Classification of Alopecia

 • Alopecia areata: It is an autoimmune disorder.The immune system attacks hair follicles.It is a non-scarring, inflammatory disease in which there is complete hair loss.
 Alopecia areata is a systemic disease because apart from affecting the hair follicles, it also often affects the nails and the eyes.